rwxrob/dot/scripts/README.md

 Pilfer as you will, but use at your own peril.

+## Installation

+Best way to use these is grab them and put them into your own stuff.
+Technically, you are supposed to mention me if you do that (per Apache license), but whatever.

+The `.bashrc` in this `dot` repo is set to look in `~/.local/bin/scripts` for stuff (and sets `$SCRIPTS` to that location) but many of these scripts only work if `$SCRIPTS` is pointing to something within a GitHub repo.
+So you might want to override that in your `.bash_{personal,private,work}` file (from another repo, presumably).

 ## What's a "shortcut command"?

 A *shortcut command* is an alternative to aliases (which do not work